 The most widely publicized feature of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), a massive stimulus bill passed amid the worsening economic fallout of the COVID-19 pandemic, was a provision for one-time stimulus payments ranging up to $1,200 per head to most American adults.

 Through the PPP, the CARES Act authorizes the Small Business Administration (SBA) to disburse up to $659 billion in low-interest loans to small businesses, self-employed individuals and solopreneurs, and qualifying nonprofit organizations.
 Each PPP loan covers up to $10 million in business payroll costs during the eight weeks following its origination.
 Any proceeds put toward payroll and certain other qualifying expenses are forgivable at the borrower’s request.
 That means loans used entirely for qualifying expenses don’t need to be repaid at all — assuming the borrower’s forgiveness request is granted and the borrower lives up to the program’s terms.

 PPP opened for small-business applications on April 3, 2020.
-Self-employed individuals and nonprofits can apply beginning on April 10, 2020.
+Self-employed individuals and nonprofits were permitted to apply beginning on April 10, 2020.

 Eligibility & Application Requirements

 Millions of small-business owners, self-employed individuals and solopreneurs, and nonprofit organizations are eligible to apply for PPP loans.
 And the application process itself is more straightforward and less bureaucratic than a typical SBA loan application, which is good news for cash-strapped borrowers hoping to expedite their applications.